-As an independent body, the nuclear safety regulator should provide independent, neutral, balanced and factual information about issues related to safety.
-In addition to regulatory control functions, public information is now increasingly a key function of nuclear safety regulators.
-In some cases, this is stated in legal instruments creating certain nuclear safety regulators and it is often included as a goal in regulatory strategic plans.
-Also, most nuclear safety regulators have the obligation to make regular or periodic reports but also to provide information to stakeholders.
-Recently, the Fukushima accident has tested the regulatory organisations' communication skills and has stimulated regulatory preparedness and ability to inform the public.
+The safety authority as a body with independent functions may provide independent, neutral, balanced and factual information about issues related to safety.
+Thus, in addition to the regulatory control functions, public information is now increasingly a key function of safety authorities.
+In fact this is stated in legal instruments creating certain nuclear regulatory bodies and it is included as a goal in regulatory strategic plans.
+Most of the regulators have the obligation to make regular or periodic reports but also to inform stakeholders when asked.

-Communicating with the public is not a simple activity because of the limitations in translating technical language for public understanding.
-When a nuclear safety regulatory body decides to increase interactions with stakeholders, a series of questions emerges: Who can take the role of communicator in each organisation?
+How to communicate with the public is not a simple subject because of the limitations in translating technical language for public understanding.
+Thus when the nuclear safety authority determines to increase interactions with stakeholders, a series of questions emerges: Who can take the role of communicator in each organisation?
 Which criteria can guide the selection of the right staff for each context?
 What skills and training are needed?
-Working methods differ among national nuclear safety regulators.
-In some contexts, all staff with a regulatory role are considered to be potential communicators, with staff at every level responding to community requests for input or appearing in local and national media.
+Working methods differ among national nuclear safety authorities.
+In some contexts, all staff is considered to be a potential communicator, with staff at every level responding to community requests for input or appearing in local and national media.
 In other cases, management identifies expert staff with a natural aptitude for outreach, or sets training programmes to assist these and other staff to respond to external requests.

-Communication requires a commitment to continuous learning, for example, training in risk communication and in conducting public meetings may be necessary.
+Communication requires a commitment to continuous learning: training in risk communication and in conducting public meetings is necessary.
 Communication with the news media is a matter of particular importance, as they are both an audience in their own right and a channel for reaching other audiences.
-Nuclear safety regulators have to be prepared to respond on questions of debate and issues of public interest (e.g. waste disposal alternatives and options, general feasibility of disposal, retrievability, etc).
-Regulators should consider how they should position themselves on such questions and issues.
+Consequently nuclear safety authorities have to be prepared to respond.
+This means that they should position themselves on questions of debate and issues of public interest (e.g. waste disposal alternatives and options, general feasibility of disposal, retrievability, etc).

-The last decade shows increasing use by nuclear safety regulators of the full range of new information technologies, including social networking.
-Many nuclear safety regulators are considering how practices might evolve with the offer and demand associated with new online tools.
+The last decade shows mounting use by nuclear safety authorities of the full range of new information technologies, including social networking.
 The regulators are examining the limitations associated with such technologies, with respect e.g. to the need to identify the authors of opinions submitted through electronic means, and to measure the representative character of such opinions.
-Working groups are often formed to analyse performance of these technologies for regulatory needs.
+Working groups are formed to analyse performance of these technologies for regulatory needs.
+It was noted that highly distributed networks may be less likely to fail than single-organisation servers when a huge volume of users consults the public website to gather emergency safety information.
+On the other hand, updating electronic resources in real time could prove to be a heavier burden for some authorities than to rely on other more traditional channels of communication.
+In any case the nuclear safety authorities are giving attention to how practices must evolve with the offer and demand associated with new online tools.

-Attributes of a nuclear safety regulator that build confidence and earn public trust
+Attributes of nuclear safety authorities that build confidence and earn public trust

 Public trust is based both on track record and on perceived morality and values.
-A good track record would suggest, from experience or evidence, that the nuclear safety regulator is independent, makes decisions in an open and transparent manner, and is responsive to the public.
-A perception of reliability, honesty, veracity, fairness, strength, etc. of a person or the regulatory organisation, would enhance confidence in a regulator by the public.
-Public trust is thus necessary to further legitimate the mission and role of the nuclear safety regulator in the eye of the public.
+A good track record would suggest, from experience or evidence, that certain future events would occur as expected.
+A perception of reliability, honesty, veracity, fairness, strength, etc. of a person or institution, would further allow a certain degree of delegation to be given.
+Public trust is thus necessary to further legitimate the mission and role of the nuclear safety authorities, in the eye of the public.

 A number of organisational and behavioural features appear essential to building confidence and meriting public trust.
-They are discussed below from the perspective of the nuclear safety regulator.
+They are discussed below from the perspective of the nuclear safety authorities.